-Applications shall be submitted as required by the Planning Board.
-The Planning Board shall have the authority to waive application requirements that are not applicable to a specific project.
+Applications shall be submitted as required by this Code, state, or federal laws or regulations, or the Planning Board or Zoning Board of Appeals.
+The Planning Board and Zoning Board of Appeals shall have the authority to waive application requirements that are not applicable to a specific project.